Here's the context

 THE BUSINESS PEOPLE

-They usually have questions on why we’re doing research.
-You'll need to inform business folks that by developing customer empathy and experimenting with solutions we will de-risk business unknowns and help to ensure product success.
-The more you can align on their goals, understand their initiatives and talk their lingo the more valuable you will be at the business level of a company.
+They are all about RISKS & GOALS.
+You'll need to inform business folks that developing customer empathy (research) and experimenting with solutions that we will de-risk business unknowns and help to ensure product success.
+Knowing this will help you make decisions on different ways you can design software.
+The more you can align on their goals, understand their initiatives and talk their lingo the more valuable you will be at the business level of any company.

 Questions YOU can ask